 In addition to getting that perfect bag packed for you, your partner and your baby, I have included ways to prepare your home in the final weeks.
 I will help you ensure that your home is stocked on essentials with a few fun things awaiting your baby’s transition back home as well.

-Disclaimer: this post contains Affiliate Links.
+Disclaimer: This post contains Affiliate Links.
 Read about what affiliate links are and how we use them here.

-When to Pack
+When to Pack your Hospital Bag?

-What to Pack for Mom
+What to Pack in Hospital Bag for Mom?